zeenathbanu-s/ML_Based_Resume_Screening_system/README.md

 4. **Train models** to learn and predict categories
 5. **Check accuracy** of the models
 6. **Show results** using pie charts and bar graphs

+🧠 Algorithms Used:
+K-Nearest Neighbors (KNN)

+A classification algorithm that finds the most similar resumes (neighbors) and uses them to guess the category of a new resume.

+🛠️ Techniques Used:
+TF-IDF Vectorization

+Converts resume text into numbers based on word importance.

+Helps the model understand which words are common vs. unique.

+Label Encoding

+Converts job category names (like ‘Data Science’, ‘HR’) into numbers so the model can process them.

+One-vs-Rest (OvR) Strategy

+Used with KNN to handle multiple resume categories (multi-class classification).

+It creates one classifier per category.

 ## 📊 What did I visualize?
 - A **bar chart** to show how many resumes are in each category